-BSAD 200 BUSINESS COMMUNICATIONS
+BSAD 200 BUSINESS COMMUNICATIONS Fall and Spring, 3 credit hours

 This course is designed to help develop strong oral and written communication skills.
 The student will be given opportunities to practice writing and editing professional correspondence.
 Additionally, the student will compose and deliver oral presentations.
 Assignments will include the use of inductive and deductive approaches to conveying a variety of messages and applying the rules for proper grammar and punctuation.
 Three hours lecture per week.
 Writing intensive course.
 Prerequisites: Composition & the Spoken Word (ENGL 101), keyboarding skill, and knowledge of Word, or permission of instructor.